Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/marketplace_provisioning.md

 ## Discovery Agent configuration for Marketplace provisioning and deprovisioning

-1. Add Discovery Agent variables to the agent configuration:
+Add the following Discovery Agent variables to the agent configuration:

 ```powershell
 # enable the gRPC communication with Amplify platform.
 Be sure the http/2 connectivity is allowed to cross your firewall/proxy if any.